-Monday - Thursday 8:00 a.m. to 8:00 p.m.
-Friday 8:00 a.m. to 5:00 p.m.
+Monday - Thursday 7:00 a.m. to 8:00 p.m.

 The Library is located on the main campus in Building A. The Library conforms to the accessibility requirements of the Americans with Disabilities Act.
 Study tables and computer stations are ADA compliant.